antonymcgreen/PowerShell-Docs.ru-ru/developer/hosting/host03-sample.md

     /// <summary>
     /// This is a private worker function splits out the
     /// accelerator keys from the menu and builds a two
-    /// dimentional array with the first access containing the
+    /// dimensional array with the first access containing the
     /// accelerator and the second containing the label string
     /// with the & removed.
     /// </summary>